 A year of living in pandemic times has taught us how much we miss being together and also made us aware of practices that enhance our safety.
 We’re embracing our responsibility of bringing people back together around musical experiences and applying the lessons we’ve learned on minimizing risks.
 We’ve all earned it and we all need it.”

-Pre-COVID, the band was touring the west coast with White Reaper, on their way to SXSW, and had just celebrated their first release with us here at GJ (“Juarez”) selling out back-to-back shows in New York.
-While touring plans were scrapped, the band has stayed busy during quarantine releasing a covers EP benefitting The Okra Project, Border Angels, RAINN, Bushwick Ayuda Mutua, and the National Queer and Trans Therapists of Color Network.
-They’ve also been involved in the photo and poster fundraising effort “Bring Music Home” to benefit the National Independent Venue Association.
-The “Bring Music Home” initiative has been supported by and featured in Variety and Pitchfork.
-The band will also be featured in the upcoming documentary film Brooklyn is Burning, showcasing the Brooklyn music scene at its peak pre-COVID, how artists are coping during this time of crisis, and how the scene will be impacted in the aftermath.
+As you might recall from those long-ago before-COVID times of 2020, the band was touring the west coast with White Reaper, on their way to SXSW, and had just celebrated their first few releases with us, selling out back-to-back shows in New York.
+We couldn’t be more excited to pick up where we left off.
+But the boys stayed busy in quarantine, releasing a covers EP benefitting The Okra Project, Border Angels, RAINN, Bushwick Ayuda Mutua, and the National Queer and Trans Therapists of Color Network.
+They were also tapped to be involved in the photo and poster fundraising effort “Bring Music Home” to benefit the National Independent Venue Association, which you may have spotted in Variety and Pitchfork.
+And, last but not least, the band will be featured in the upcoming documentary film Brooklyn is Burning, showcasing the Brooklyn music scene at its peak pre-COVID, how artists are coping during this time of crisis, and how the scene will be impacted in the aftermath.